Lost your Fitbit and bought another as a replacement? Decided to replace an old Fitbit and update your Fitbit to the latest model?

 - If you see a message saying searching for Fitbit or your tracker can’t be found, wake it up by pressing its button.

-- If your Fitbit connects another device like your phone, disable Bluetooth temporarily on that phone and try using Fitbit Connect again (or sync using the Fitbit app on your phone instead)
+If your Fitbit connects to another device like your phone, disable Bluetooth temporarily on that phone and try using Fitbit Connect again (or sync using the Fitbit app on your phone instead)

 - Choose Sync Now